Friday, December 4, 2015

 I will not bore you with the travails of long trips with twin 8 year old boys.
 Suffice it to say that we were very happy to arrive at the gatehouse of the Adirondack League Club in Old Forge.
 But before I talk about ALC, let me tell you a little bit about how we were lucky enough to know about it.
 Because, you see, the ALC is the world's best-kept secret.
 Yes, I am telling you but only because I know that only my mom and BH actually read this blog.
 Okay, maybe not BH.
 Let me show you case in point on the secretiveness of the organization.
 This is their website:

 That's it, that's all they wrote.
-Now here's what you need to know: it's a membership organization, they are preserving the wilderness (and have done so since the late 1800s) and you can actually go without knowing a member (which we do).
-They rent cottages and lodge rooms...but I get ahead of myself.
-And I want to again encourage you to NOT GO.
-It's mine.
+Now here's what you need to know: it's a membership organization, they are preserving the wilderness (and have done so since the late 1800s) and you can't go without knowing a member (which we do).
+Lucky us.

 So, getting back to how we got in.
 We got ourselves a little guest pass that carefully and largely spelled out the day we were leaving.
 Yes.
 We were just pulling in, and they were ready for us to pull out.
 We didn't take it personally.
 After passing through the gatehouse, we drove to the so-called Little Moose lodge to wait for our friends, who we will call James and Joyce since I have no permission to publicly name them and since they are off the grid for the next two weeks, I am going with a literary pseudonym.